20 Creative and clever attic stairs ideas

 Want to make a statement with your ladders?
 An open ladder is a great stair-to-attic idea for a no-fuss ladder.
 If you can keep them installed against the wall, this leaves less room for random clutter and makes your upstairs storage more accessible.

 14. Rely on rustic foldable stairs

-When your home’s design is on the rustic side, it’s always a good option to choose thick wood as a material for folding stairs to go with the theme.
+When your home’s design is on the rustic side, it’s always a good option to choose thick wood as the material for folding stairs to go with the theme.
 They make for a much easier climb as well.